002A/ixora.io/itp/project_development_studio/midterm-status.rst

 Next Steps
 ==========

 I'm so excited with how well this project is going I am feeling overwhelmed.
 There is a lot I can do here and there is no way I will accomplish all of it by the end of this class.
 But that's OK!
 That's more than OK!
 So much to learn!
 I wouldn't have it any other way.
-I want to learn more about computer graphics and machine learning and that's what will happen.
+I signed up for this class because I wanted to learn more about computer graphics and machine learning and that's what's going to happen.
 There is plenty for me to do here.

 For the purpose of this class I do need to make some decisions about what to do.
 I need to pick something that I can accomplish by the end of the semester.
 The end of the semester will not be the end of my work here.

 In the short term I will continue to explore and experiment with the data.
 I will read research papers and start coding my own style transfer algorithms.
 I know there are things in this data waiting to be discovered.
+I don't want to impose my own ideas; the most interesting ideas people will care about the most will come from the data itself.
 Discovering them will be what makes my work here significant.
 This will take time, but I know the only way to get there is to dive into the data and immerse myself in it.
 And that's what I am going to do.